Alice Guo: Relationships

 Conflicting details have also emerged of Guo's relationships.
 During the Senate hearings into her, Senator Jinggoy Estrada said that Guo has a live-in partner who manages POGO operations, while Guo said she is single.
 She was also linked to Sual, Pangasinan Mayor Liseldo Calugay, but they denied having a romantic relationship and clarified that they are just friends.
 Six businesses bear the combination of their names.
 Calugay's executive assistant was later found to have helped Guo in notarizing her counter-affidavit after she had fled the country.

 Languages

-Guo has also said that she identifies her mother tongue as Filipino and is proficient in only a few Hokkien words.
+Guo has said that she identifies her mother tongue as Filipino and is proficient in only a few Hokkien words.
 She has little fluency in Kapampangan, a language common in Bamban.
 According to her elementary classmates at Grace Christian High School, Guo did not speak either English or Filipino in the early 2000s, suggesting that she was from China.